Klapmeier brothers: Reputation and recognition

 Through Cirrus, the Klapmeier brothers are credited with revolutionizing the personal aircraft industry for the modern era.

 They have been referenced several times in national articles and columns such as The Atlantic and The New York Times Magazine by journalist, author and former speechwriter for President Jimmy Carter, James Fallows, who said in a 2010 article that the brothers "absolutely transformed what had been a stagnant, declining industry."
-They were also a central theme in Fallows' 2001 book, Free Flight: Inventing the Future of Travel.
+They were also a central theme in Fallows' 2001 book, Free Flight: Inventing the Future of Travel, as well as a supporting theme in his 2012 book, China Airborne.

-Aviation communities have often compared the Klapmeier brothers to the Wright brothers, giving them the nickname, "modern day Wright brothers".
+Aviation communities have often compared the Klapmeier brothers to the Wright brothers, giving them the nickname, "modern-day Wright brothers".
 Some say this gave more public sentiment to Cirrus' 2003 release of the "Centennial Edition", an SR22 that celebrated 100 years of flight with a mural of the Wright Flyer coating the tail of the plane.
 The story of Cirrus has also garnered comparisons to Apple Inc., while Alan and Dale have been called "aviation’s equivalent of Steve Jobs and Steve Wozniak".

 The first time the Klapmeiers gained national exposure was in 1998 when radio commentator Paul Harvey spoke positively about Cirrus and the SR20 on his syndicated program.
 In the 2004 vice-presidential debate, former Vice President Dick Cheney indirectly mentioned the Klapmeier brothers, calling them and Cirrus "a great success story".
 The Klapmeiers have also been praised for their efforts by former Minnesota Governor Tim Pawlenty.
 After a visit to the Duluth Cirrus factory in 2003, Pawlenty thanked Alan and Dale for "their foresight in creating a new aircraft, bringing it to the market, and the associated risks they took to make it happen."
-The late 18-term Minnesota Congressman Jim Oberstar was a strong supporter of the Klapmeiers as well, and was one of the main proponents behind bringing Cirrus to Duluth, Minnesota—along with Cirrus Vice President of Business Administration Bill King and former Duluth Mayor Gary Doty.
+The late 18-term Minnesota Congressman Jim Oberstar was a strong supporter of the Klapmeiers as well, and was one of the main proponents behind bringing Cirrus to Duluth, Minnesota in 1994—along with Cirrus vice president of business administration Bill King and former Duluth Mayor Gary Doty.

 The Klapmeier brothers received the Living Legends of Aviation award in 2007 at a ceremony in Beverly Hills, California.
-Among the attendees that year were aerospace pioneers and celebrities such as Bob Hoover, Buzz Aldrin, Steve Fossett, Michael Dorn, Patty Wagstaff, Cliff Robertson, Chuck Yeager, and many more.
+Among the attendees that year were aerospace pioneers and celebrities such as Bob Hoover, Buzz Aldrin, Clay Lacy, Michael Dorn, Patty Wagstaff, Cliff Robertson, Chuck Yeager, and many more.

-British business magnate Alan Sugar said that he admired the Klapmeier brothers for starting Cirrus from "virtually scratch" and for their use of technologies like ballistic parachutes, glass cockpits, and manufactured composite airframes.
+British business magnate Alan Sugar said that he admired the Klapmeier brothers for starting Cirrus from "virtually scratch", and for their use of technologies like ballistic parachutes, glass cockpits and manufactured composite airframes.